yewstack/yew/website/src/pages/tutorial.md

 1. Struct Components
 2. Function Components

-In this tutorial, we'll be using function components.
+In this tutorial, we will be using function components.

 Now, let's split up our `App` component into smaller components.
 We'll begin by extracting the videos list into its own component.

 ```rust